cw-ec/reports_creation/README.md

     pip install --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org pandas

-Should an error appear stating that pip need to be updated navigate to the folder containing your python.exe and use the following command to update pip
+Should an error appear stating that pip needs to be updated navigate to the folder containing your python.exe and use the following command to update pip:

     python.exe pip install --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org --upgrade pip